 Federally Subsidized Crop Insurance

-Dept. of Agriculture Risk Management Agency
+Dept. of Agriculture Farm Service Agency

 Wildfire-Specific Spending: No

-Wildfire Activities Funded: Recovery
+Wildfire Activities Funded: “Recovery”

 Authorization: